Amy Kleinhans: Miss World 1992

 As the official representative of her country to the 1992 Miss World pageant held in Sun City, South Africa on 12 December, she became Miss World Africa and 4th runner-up to eventual winner Julia Kourotchkina of Russia.

 During the pageant participants paraded with the flag of their country.
 Amy refused to walk with the flag of then apartheid South Africa.
 She chose instead to walk with a white flag, symbolising peace.
 After the event she received a phone call from Nelson Mandela thanking her for making that decision.

 The dress she wore while participating in the pageant, a white and gold Stefania Morland design with elaborate ostrich feather details, is on exhibition at the CP Nel Museum in Oudtshoorn.

 Personal life

-Amy Kleinhans is married to New Zealand businessman Leighton Curd, and is the mother of four children.
+Kleinhans is married to New Zealand businessman Leighton Curd, and is a mother of four children.